ksgwxfan/climate-parser/README.md

 ### Fixes and Changes
 ### New in v2.x

+##### v2.5
+* Included a new function, `allDayRank()` which ranks based solely on individual day records.
+This enables displaying all time record highs/lows for the entire record
+  * Also included some temporal keyword arguments; so you can compare data within a certain month, month in a year, a year, a season, or a season from a specific year

 ##### v2.4
 * Included a reverse dictionary, `clmt_vars_days`, which includes subset dictionaries of `"prcp"`, `"snow"`, `"snwd"`, `"tmax"`, `"tmin"`, `"tavg"`; holding values from individual days.
 The variables are the keys with matching dates being the new values; will be used more in a future update
 * Eliminated the `"station"` keyword argument in the `clmtAnalyze` call.